AliTaee/iran-card-bank/README.md

 - Project demo
 - Customize texts
 - Only Show first or last digits
-- Show user card bank name and family
+- Show user bank card name and family
 - Flag to enable or disable showing name and family
 - Position for name and family
-- Error on Card numbers
+- Error on card numbers
 - Improve document 📝
 - Show custom background base on bank detection
 - Add unit test for each feature